godaddy-wordpress/woocommerce-memberships-rest-api-docs/source/index.html.md

 `plan_id`            | <code>int</code>                | The unique identifier (integer) of the membership plan the membership is for.
 `status`             | <code>string</code>             | The current status (string) of the user membership.
 `order_id`           | <code>int&#124;null</code>      | The unique identifier (integer) of the order that may have granted access to the matching membership plan.
 If the user membership is not linked to an order, it will return _`null`_.
-`subcription_id`     | <code>int&#124;null</code>      | The unique identifier (integer) of a subscription that may be linked to the user membership.
+`subscription_id`    | <code>int&#124;null</code>      | The unique identifier (integer) of a subscription that may be linked to the user membership.
 This property will exist only if the site is running WooCommerce Subscriptions alongside with Memberships.
 If there is no link to a subscription, the value will be _`null`_.
 `product_id`         | <code>int&#124;null</code>      | The unique identifier (integer) of a product that may have granted access to the matching membership plan.
 If the user membership is not linked to a product, it will return _`null`_.
 `date_created`       | <code>datetime</code>           | The date (in Atom format) when the user membership object was created, in the local timezone.
 This does not necessarily match with the start date.
 `date_created_gmt`   | <code>datetime</code>           | The date (in Atom format) when the user membership object was created, in UTC.
 This does not necessarily match with the start date.